RBinsonB/kino_gripper/resources/documentation/kino_gripper_assembly.md

 # Assembly instructions
 ## Necessary parts

-The following parts are required to assemble the case.
+The following parts are required to assemble the gripper.

 ### Printed parts
 * (1x) Base